-... provided, that in a county without county zoning, a municipality may provide extraterritorial zoning and subdivision regulation beyond its corporate limits with the approval of the county legislative body.25
+... provided, that in a county without county zoning, a municipality may provide extraterritorial zoning and subdivision regulation beyond its corporate limits with the approval of the county legislative body.30

-The counties support this requirement because it gives residents living in the extraterritorial region a say whether land use regulations should be imposed on them by officials for whom they cannot vote.
+The counties support this requirement because it gives residents living in the extraterritorial region a say in whether land use regulations should be imposed on them by officials for whom they cannot vote.
 Counties also fear a municipal regional planning commission could use zoning and planning to prohibit development of commercial businesses within the region, pushing them into the municipality and depriving the county of the revenue from the development.
 This requirement gives them the opportunity to block attempts by municipalities to exercise extraterritorial planning and zoning if they fear this will happen.
 Municipalities in counties without zoning can still acquire extraterritorial planning regions from LGPAC, but they can no longer implement their plans through regulation and zoning without county consent.

-Municipalities want to have extraterritorial planning and zoning authority for areas likely to be annexed into the municipality, seeing a need for public infrastructure and development patterns to be compatible with the pattern inside the existing municipalities.
+Municipalities, seeing a need for public infrastructure and development patterns to be compatible with existing patterns, want to have extraterritorial planning and zoning authority for areas likely to be annexed.
 There is a possibility that a county could deny a request for extraterritorial planning and zoning authority.
 However, there are no specific examples where a county has actually denied a request from a municipality for extraterritorial planning or zoning authority in counties without county zoning.